v0idzz/mypolitics-3/README.md

 # myPolitics 3 Frontend

-> Advanced political platform with quizzes, news articles and more.
+> Advanced political platform with quizzes, news, articles and more.

 ## Development